 A True Look at the Numbers

-(BTW, many concrete pool builders who supposedly offer fiberglass as well only say they offer both so as to get in the door, and then convince the homeowner to go concrete.
-This is why you, as a consumer, should always find out what percentage of concrete vs. fiberglass the builder does in order to make a true gauge on whether they really install, and are experts, in both types…..or not)
+(By the way, many concrete pool builders who supposedly offer fiberglass as well only say they offer both so as to get in the door, and then convince the homeowner to go concrete.
+This is why you, as a consumer, should always find out what percentage of concrete vs. fiberglass the builder does in order to make a true gauge on whether they really install, and are experts, in both types…or not.)

 But back to our discussion.

-Assuming you ‘save’ $5,000 initially on your pool installation, what will be the long term price differential?
+Assuming you ‘save’ $5,000 initially on your pool installation, what will be the long-term price difference?